gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 -----

-### The Login Process, What can go wrong and things to do
+## The Login Process, what can go wrong and things to do

 When iCloud3 starts, the configuration information is used to log into the Apple Account.
 The following takes place: